ecolara3/cypress-introduction/README.md

 Run `npm install`

-# To start the cypress test runner (test suite)
+## To start the cypress test runner (test suite)

 Run `npm run cypress:test`

 This will start the application for testing, along with start the test runner

+## Useful notes and benefits about Cypress

+- **Need to setup Cypress to run "cypress run" command, does not work by default without referencing the bin file.
+This is a nice to have because the documentation calls for just running "cypress run"**
+- **Do not close the test  window via the browser close button "X", it will cause connection issues.
+Use the "Stop" button in the test runner, it will close the browser window for you.**

-# Angular Details if you need more help
+# Angular project details if you need them

 ### AngularTourOfHeros